Eloping on the Beach in California

 Is an Elopement on the Beach for You?

 2021 Update: We published this guide to eloping on the beach in California a few years back (with periodic updates to keep things fresh).
 The advent of the coronavirus pandemic has made small, outdoor weddings more popular than ever before.
 Many couples are discarding the idea of a large indoor wedding in favor of smaller events held outdoors.
 Still, even with a desire to go small, beach weddings are not for everyone.
 There is no doubt that an elopement wedding on the beach can be spectacular–intimacy, fun and romance all rolled into one.
 Not to mention a combination wedding and honeymoon for most couples!
-One look at the photos on this page might just be enough to convince you that a beach wedding is a must-have.
+One look at the photos on this page might just be enough to convince you that a beach elopement or micro-wedding is a must-have.

 Some things to think about include:

 - Your tolerance for unpredictable weather conditions.
 Beach venues in California can be windy; beaches can be foggy; and yes, beaches can get rained on too!
 Sometimes we need to implement a backup indoor location plan at the last minute.

 - When it comes to eloping on the beach in California, simple is usually best.
 Simple attire, bare feet or flip-flops (and think about leaving the veil at home); uncomplicated props (save the Champagne toast for your post-ceremony dinner unless you’re okay with a bit of sand in your glass!); minimal decorations (with the ocean as your backdrop, arches and urns of flowers are not needed).